t0bes1/football-stats/README.md

  - As a user I want to be able to run reports on the data, so that I can access and track the team's overall performance and individual player data

- - As a user I want a report that shows me the best team for the next match, based on form statistics, so that I can have a data based and objective way to select the players
+ - As a user I want a report that shows the best player for the next match, based on form statistics, so that I can have a data based and objective way to select the next match captain

 ## Features